 Suggested photography time: 1.5 hours

+This is a great time to squeeze in family photos!
 Feel free to invite grandparents and extended family to this First Look session.
-It’s a wonderful way to enjoy your cocktail hour and reception knowing that all of your obligatory family formals have already been checked off!
+It’s a wonderful way to enjoy your cocktail hour and reception knowing that all of your obligatory family photos have already been checked off!

 First Look Tips:

-If your family is often fashionably late, I’d recommend you to tell them to get there 15-30 minutes earlier than when we actually start portraits
+If your family or anyone in your wedding party is often fashionably late, I’d recommend you to tell them the start time begins 15-30 minutes earlier than when we actually start taking photos.

 Suggested photography time: 1 hour